 - Email: certain POS systems can email reports automatically.
 Each store in our system has a dedicated unique email address assigned to it that you can find in your locally.com account.
 Have your POS email your inventory files to this email address and you'll be all set.

 - Web address: we can also pick up your file at a web address.
 Just let us know the link and we'll wire you up.
 If this is a Google product feed or similar, let us know which column contains the UPC/EANs (usually it's GTIN).

-If your POS system has no automatic scheduler function, you can manually upload your inventory report via your account.
+If your POS system has no automatic scheduler function, you can manually upload your inventory report via your account, or through a shared Dropbox folder.
 Locally's retailer support team is happy to walk you through this.
-Contact us at email@example.com or by phone at 504-533-0010 ext 1.
+Contact us at firstname.lastname@example.org or by phone at 504-533-0010 ext 1.

 We require that a retailer use UPC's to be able to get on Locally and broadcast your inventory to online shoppers.
 If you're making your own barcodes, those are inherently unique to your store, so we can't match your products to our master catalog.
 If you're not currently using UPC's, this means transitioning to using UPC's in order to get on Locally.

 Transitioning to UPC's is a simple and ultimately highly rewarding process.
 We recommend starting by picking one of our partner brands that you carry and add their UPC's.
 You'll then set up your inventory feed for just that brand.
 As you continue to add more UPC's, your feed will automatically update with the new products.